 Libel: written defamation

-Defamation can cause serious damage to a person’s reputation which could cause both economic and non-economic losses.
+Defamation of character can cause serious damage to a person’s reputation which could cause both economic and non-economic losses.
 If you believe that you have been defamed, you should contact an experienced defamation attorney as soon as possible.

 Whether you are the subject of defamation or are the one being accused of defamation, retaining an attorney is important.
 An experienced defamation attorney can help you determine and against whom you may have a claim.
 Also, if the defamation is ongoing, an attorney may be able to help you obtain an injunction against the person or party who is defaming you.